A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: The disintegration in action

-\paragraph{A note about stochastic neural networks.} Due to its stochastic nature, PAC-Bayesian theory has been explored to study stochastic NNs (\eg,~\citet{DziugaiteRoy2017, DziugaiteRoy2018, ZhouVeitchAusternAdamsOrbanz2019, OrtizRivasplataTaylorSzepesvari2020}).
-In Corollary~\ref{corollary:nn-sto} below, we instantiate the bound of Equation~\eqref{eq:kl-bound-classic} for stochastic NNs to empirically compare the stochastic and the deterministic NNs associated with prior(s) and posterior distributions.
+Due to its stochastic nature, PAC-Bayesian theory has been explored to study stochastic NNs (\eg,~\citet{LangfordCaruana2001,DziugaiteRoy2017, DziugaiteRoy2018, ZhouVeitchAusternAdamsOrbanz2019, PerezOrtizRivasplataShaweTaylorSzepesvari2020}).
+In Corollary~\ref{corollary:nn-sto} below, we instantiate the bound of Equation~\eqref{eq:kl-bound-classic} for stochastic NNs to empirically compare the stochastic and the deterministic NNs associated to the same prior and posterior distributions.
 We recall that, in this paper, a deterministic NN is a \emph{single} $h$ sampled from the posterior distribution $\AQ{=}\Ncal(\wbf, \sigma^2{\bf I}_{d})$ output by the algorithm $A$.
-This means that for each example the label prediction is performed by the same deterministic NN: The one parametrized by the weights $\wbf\!\in\! \R^d$.
-Conversely, the stochastic NN associated with a posterior distribution $\Q{=}\Ncal(\wbf, \sigma^2{\bf I}_{d})$ predicts the label of a given example by {\it(i)} first sampling $h$ according to $\Q$ ({\it i.e.}, the NN parametrized by $\wbf\!\in\! \R^d$), {\it (ii)} then returning the label predicted \mbox{by $h$.}\footnote{The stochastic classifier is called Gibbs classifier in {\sc pac-b}ayes.$\!$} Thus, the risk of the stochastic NN is the expected risk value $\EE_{h{\sim}\Q}\Risk_{\Dcal}(h)$, where the expectation is taken over \mbox{\emph{all} $h$ sampled from $\Q$}.
-We compute the empirical risk of the stochastic NN from a Monte Carlo approximation: {\it (i)} we sample $n$ weight vectors, and {\it (ii)} we average the risk over the $n$ associated NNs; We denote by $\Q^n$ the distribution of such $n$-sample.
-In this context, we propose the following randomized PAC-Bayesian bound.
+This means that for each example, the label prediction is performed by the same deterministic NN: the one parametrized by the weights $\wbf+\epsilonbf\!\in\! \R^d$.
+Conversely, the stochastic NN associated with a posterior distribution $\Q{=}\Ncal(\wbf, \sigma^2{\bf I}_{d})$ predicts the label of a given example by {\it(i)} first sampling $h$ according to $\Q$, {\it (ii)} then returning the label predicted \mbox{by $h$.} Thus, the risk of the stochastic NN is the expected risk value $\EE_{h{\sim}\Q}\Risk_{\Dcal}(h)$, where the expectation is taken over \mbox{\emph{all} $h$ sampled from $\Q$}.
+We compute the empirical risk of the stochastic NN from a Monte Carlo approximation: {\it (i)} we sample $n$ weight vectors, and {\it (ii)} we average the risk over the $n$ associated NNs; we denote by $\Q^n$ the distribution of such $n$-sample.
+In this context, we obtain the following PAC-Bayesian bound.